 ♦ IT equipment / software / hardware

 ♦ Professional services

 The PGA European Tour Group’s annual turnover to 31 December 2019 was around £270M.
 To find out more about our business please view here: www.europeantour.com/en/europeantour/corporate-news/.**

 OUR POLICIES AND PROCEDURES RELEVANT TO OUR COMMITMENT TO PREVENTING MODERN SLAVERY**

-In addition to these changes to our standard terms of business, which we endeavour to incorporate in relevant contracts, we continue to review our purchasing procedures as set out in the section below.
+In addition to these terms, which we endeavour to incorporate in all relevant contracts, we continue to review our purchasing procedures as set out in the section below.

 RISK ASSESSMENT AND DUE DILIGENCE OF SUPPLY CHAINS